 Information security is not limited to healthcare providers.
 All health and social care organisations need to maintain the integrity of their health data, regardless of where it is held or processed.
 Implementing and demonstrating best practice through internationally recognised certification schemes, as well as prioritising compliance with the EU General Data Protection Regulation (GDPR), serves to maintain your network and information security.
 It also gives healthcare providers the necessary confidence to award contracts.

 With the introduction of the GDPR and the associated fines for non-compliance, cyber and data security have never been higher on board agendas.
 Planning now for upcoming risks puts your organisation in the best possible position to prevent incidents, or at least reduce the impact should they occur.

-For tailored advice, or more information on our tailored healthcar eproduct and services please get in touch with one of our healthcare experts.
+For advice, or more information on our tailored healthcar eproduct and services please get in touch with one of our healthcare experts.

 GDPR in healthcare

 The GDPR superseded the UK Data Protection Act 1998 on 25 May 2018.
 As a result, health and social care organisations must follow stricter guidelines on the collection, processing and storage of EU residents’ personal data.

 IT Governance offers a checklist for organisations at any stage of their GDPR compliance journey.
 This checklist follows guidance from NHS Digital for both healthcare providers and industry partners.

 Devised by the UK government, Cyber Essentials is a world-leading, cost-effective assurance mechanism for information security.
 The 2016 National Data Guardian review deems it the minimum standard for healthcare providers, allowing them to demonstrate that they have implemented the most basic cyber security controls.